slashmili/ex_syslogger/README.md

 end
 ```

-If you going to use JsonFormatter please we sure that `poison` is added as dependency in your application.
+If you going to use JsonFormatter please we sure that `jason` is added as dependency in your application.
 For older Elixir versions it might be needed to add it to the list of applications as above.

 ## Configuration